arapulido/arapulido.github.io/blog/_posts/2023-02-03-datadog-admission-controller.markdown

         _configure_ddtrace()
 ```

 The module basically runs `pip install` to install the `ddtrace` package and, once installed, imports [the module that starts autoinstrumentation](https://github.com/DataDog/dd-trace-py/blob/1.x/ddtrace/bootstrap/sitecustomize.py) and adds it to the `PYTHONPATH`.
-This is the same module that is called when running `ddtrace-run`, the previous way to autoinstrumnent your Python applications with Datadog instrumentation libraries.
+This is the same module that is called when running `ddtrace-run`, the previous way to autoinstrument your Python applications with Datadog instrumentation libraries.

 Once the MutatingAdmissionWebhook injects those libraries, we will start seeing traces coming into Datadog without any code modification: